The Perfect Marriage Between Oil & Gas and Renewables

 The World Is Facing A Lithium Shortage

-Why Traditional Lithium Mining Cannot Meet the Moment
+Why Traditional Lithium Mining Can't Meet the Moment

-Most of today’s lithium still comes from open-pit mines or evaporation ponds — methods that are water-intensive, slow to scale, and often environmentally damaging.
-Projects can take 5–15 years to become operational, and many face community opposition or regulatory delays.
+Most of today’s lithium still comes from open-pit mines or evaporation ponds - methods that are water-intensive, slow to scale, and often environmentally damaging.
+Projects can take 5 to 15 years to become operational, and many face community opposition or regulatory delays.

 To meet exploding global demand without deepening environmental and social costs, the world needs better solutions - ones that are: